CtrlK

 Actionability

-Provides a clear checklist and output format, plus a concrete bash command for discovery.
-However, the actual validation logic is described as rules in tables rather than executable code—Claude must interpret and implement the checks itself.
-The report format example is helpful but the validation steps are more descriptive than executable.
+Provides a concrete bash command for finding skill directories and a clear output format, but the actual validation logic is described as rules in tables rather than executable code.
+Claude must interpret and implement the checks itself rather than having a ready-to-run validation script.

 2 / 3